wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/VSMOverview.md

 > Important: _The **view** renders the **state**.
 Each **state** may provide a **model**.
 Each model contains the data and actions available in a given state.
 Each action in a model returns one or more new states.
 Any changes to state will update the view._

 To reiterate the important point above, these models contain the data and actions that the view will use.
 Each model should be scoped to a specific state and should be as narrowly scoped as possible.
-(Think: Single-purpose models) You can have any number and combination of states and models.
+(Think: Single-purpose models) If a VSM feature has only one state, then a single model can act as the state for that feature.
+You can have any number and combination of states and models.
 Together, these represent the functionality of your feature requirements.

 In contrast, other architectures use a single "ViewModel" that contains the data and actions of _the entire feature_, often accessible in any state.
 This is a critically important distinction between VSM and other architectures.
 VSM provides additional safety by using the type-system to protect data and actions against unintended access. **Attempting to read data or call functions from the wrong state will result in a compiler error instead of a runtime error.**

+> Tip: A view does not need to follow the VSM pattern if it has only one static state and contains no actions, observations, or other behavior.
+A simple view with accompanying static data model can be used without incurring the boilerplate of the VSM framework.

 ## Why VSM